Randolph family of Virginia: Freed slaves

 Randolphs who freed slaves and fought Virginia's growing dependence on the "peculiar institution" in the early Republic are less known, but include Ann Cary Randolph Morris, who later married founding father (and anti-slavery advocate) Gouverneur Morris of New York Jacob Randolph of Isle of Wight County, Virginia, freed 13 slaves in 1783.

 John Randolph of Roanoke freed nearly 400 slaves in his will, probated in 1833 and upheld more than a decade later.

 Richard Randolph (? - 1859) of Greene County, Ohio, in his will probated in 1859, left his entire estate valued at $80,000 to be used to free slaves of the Randolph family and to be expended for their use and benefit.
 By 1895, $6,646.27 of Richard Randolph's estate remained unclaimed.
 In response, the Ohio General Assembly passed an act in 1898 that directed the entire $6,646.27 to be transferred to the endowment of Wilberforce University.

 Other connections

 Members of the Randolph family also intermarried with other prominent Virginia families, including the Blands, Byrds, Carters, Beverleys, Fitzhughs, and Harrisons.
 Pocahontas was indirectly an ancestress to members of the Randolph family through marriages of Robert Bolling's two granddaughters, Lucille and Jane Bolling.
 Some evidence suggests that famous American frontiersman, politician and hero Davy Crockett was of Randolph descent.
 Actor Lee Marvin and actress and producer Kimberley Kates are also Randolph descendants, in her case through her paternal grandmother.
-World War I fighter ace Hamilton Coolidge was a direct descendant of the marriage of a Randolph to the daughter of U.S. President Thomas Jefferson.
+World War I fighter ace Hamilton Coolidge was a direct descendant of the marriage of a Randolph to the daughter of Thomas Jefferson.

 In 1926, Jessie Harlan Lincoln, the granddaughter of Abraham Lincoln married her third husband, Robert John Randolph of this Randolph family.
 Her later two marriages did not produce any more children.